Introduction to the artificial neural network-based variational Monte Carlo method: Extra examples

-Lastly, the hydrogen molecule $H_2$ was studied.
-Once again the protons are considered static in their equilibrium position and separated by $R=1.399~a_0$.
-The resulting Schrodinger equation describe the behaviour of the $N=2$ electrons and, therefore, the total potential of the system is written as

-where $\vct R=R~\hat z$ is the vector that connects the two protons.
-In order to reach GS level accuracy, the ANN architecture employed was enlarged, making use of $[64, 64, 64, 1]$ neurons for each respective layer.
-Moreover, the system is formed by two fermions and, hence, it requires the wave function to be antisymmetric.
-For the GS, the system is in a singlet spin state, which is antisymmetric.
-Accordingly, the spatial wave function must be symmetric.
-Nevertheless, that property is not imposed to the ANN trial state.
-Instead, the training process is responsible to learn this feature.

-In this scenario, the numerical available energy result predicts -1.1645 Hartree for the GS energy~\cite{sch96}.
-The progression of the variational energy as a function of the number of optimization iterations is displayed in~\cref{fig:opt-h2-mol}.
-Initially, the procedure shows a quick reduction on the energy estimation followed by a slow decay towards the reference energy.
-By the end of the procedure, the energy is oscillating around the predicted value.
-Additionally, the projected PDF is also shown in the inset.

 Therefore, quantitative results across all studied systems are summarized on~\cref{tab:ene}, where the energies are shown together with their respective statistical errors.
 The table also shows the reference energies that each system was compared to.
-The accuracy achieved by the ANN trial states is remarkable, which reinforces the large versatility within a single parametrized function.
-It is also important to point out that this architecture does not implement any physical feature other than granting a finite normalization of the trial state.
-By naively offering $\{q_1,...,q_{ND}\}$ all component coordinates as an input for the ANN, properties such as cusp conditions and spin symmetry have to be learned by the ANN.
-Even without these features built in the architecture, the learning process was able to capture the GS accurately.